winslowb/winslowb/DevOps-principles.md

 # Summary
 There are nine pillars to building and sustaining a DevOps value driven organization.
 The journey is not complete until all are part of the engineering practice.

-# Leadership
+## Leadership
   Leaders set an inspiring DevOps directional vision for the organization, and proactively stimulate and sponsor team activities that help progress toward goals

-# Collaborative culture
+## Collaborative culture
   The organization encourages cross-functional collaboration, shared responsibilities and works to reduce restrictive boundaries between organizational functions.

-# Design for DevOps
+## Design for DevOps
   Products are architected to support service-oriented, modular, independent packaging, testing and releases, in accordance with the principles of twelve-factor apps.

-# Continuous integration
+## Continuous integration
   Changes to software code and artifacts needed for releases are frequently merged, built, tested and packaged into executable artifacts for application releases.

-# Continuous testing
+## Continuous testing
   Software tests that are most important to verify the results of pipeline stages including pre-flight, integration, regression, performance and release acceptance tests are automated as much as possible.

-# Elastic infrastructure
+## Elastic infrastructure
   Infrastructure-as-a-service (IaaS) resources (i.e., software, computing machines, storage and networks) are integrated into a tool chain for automating builds and testing environments to efficiently support variable workload demands.

-# Continuous monitoring
+## Continuous monitoring
   Applications, pipeline tools and infrastructure components are instrumented with metrics, and the collected data is analyzed to manage health and performance.

-# Continuous security (DevSecOps)
+## Continuous security (DevSecOps)
   Security practices, processes and technologies for applications, databases, pipelines and infrastructures are integrated into the culture and pipelines to assure security.

-# Continuous delivery
+## Continuous delivery
   Release artifacts are validated, prepared for deployment to production and may be automatically deployed to production once acceptable deployment measures are achieved.
   ____________________________________

 # But wait, there's more
-  As the DevOps framework is being implemented, continue to defin following principles.
+  As the DevOps framework is being implemented, continue to define following principles.
 As the organization evolves, these principles will be important to the functions of the practice.

   **Version management systems** – Every stage in the end-to-end DevOps value stream depends on keeping track of versions of software source code, configuration data and executable images using source code management systems, artifact repositories and configuration management systems.